cliu32/Athlon/README.md

 ./athlon.sh
 ```

-Three samples in the data folder will be analyzed.
+Six samples in the data folder will be analyzed.
 A .log file and a .rslt file will be generated.
 Intermediate files will be available in the rslt folder upon completion of the analysis.

 ## Versioning